-An email-based attack that tricks the victim into divulging login credentials by persuading them to interact with a file, link, or image disguised as a fake login page.
+An email-based attack where threat actors attempt to trick victims into clicking a malicious link, downloading a malicious attachment, or divulging sensitive information, such as login credentials or financial data.
 There are many sub-categories of phishing based on varying tactics, including spear phishing (targeted phishing backed by prior research of the victim), vishing (phishing over a voice communication channel such as a phone), smishing (phishing over text/SMS), and whaling (phishing targeting a high-profile target, such as a company executive).